 The GC’s purpose is:

+The Guiding Council meets every other month.
+The group nominates its members based on needed expertise and skills.
 We are happy to receive your suggestions and feedback on how our group is serving your needs.

-Senkei enjoys practicing on at the farm zendo where the natural world is present and alive.
+Senkei enjoys practicing at the farm zendo where the natural world is present and alive.
 She enjoys creating a friendly, welcoming place for those who arrive to sit with the sangha and is currently leading workshops for the sangha blending art and Zen practice.
 She also serves as the Membership Liaison for EFZW and Chiden (Altar Care).
 Senkei became Seido’s formal student in 2016.
 Her dharma name means “Penetrating Spring.”

 Komyo is director of First Place Family Shelters.
 She is active in the local movement to help youth in Eugene facing homelessness through the organization “15th Night.”
 Hope received Buddhist precepts in 2018 and finds Zen practice naturally aligns with her way of being in the world.
 She brings years of nonprofit organizational experience to the Guiding Council.

 Kensan was first touched by the Dharma in the early 1970s after returning home from Vietnam.
 He traveled for many years, living primarily in a 1964 Ford Econoline van.
 After attending a talk by Baba Ram Dass in Atlanta, he moved to Macon, Georgia, to live with the people who organized that event, and discovered Zazen.
 In 2018, he took Jukai at the Empty Field Zendo, declaring Buddhism as his primary path.
 Kensan serves as co-Chiden.